 supermarkets and fishmongers.

 cold fresh water (mussels don't like tap water, so they

-shut up and wait for the real tide to come
+shut up and wait for the real tide to come in!).

-cooking process were dead before you bought them
+process were dead before you bought them and should also

 cook mussels for the briefest time - two to three minutes

-love of cooking why not have a look at his biography
+love of cooking why not have a look at his biography page

-Jim's cooking school in the Dordogne you will need to visit his
+cooking school in the Dordogne you will need to visit his